YoshitheHut/R1Delta-T2-Titan-Transfer-Mod/README.txt

 EXPERIMENTAL: SUBJECT TO CRASH/FREEZE DUE TO GAME LIMITS

-I had to compress the VTF/VMT files, they are in their correct place just need uncompressing as Github has a file size limit.
+I had to compress the VTF/VMT files AND the MDL files, they are in their correct place just need uncompressing as Github has a file size limit.

 R1 may crash on initial start but have not noticed any further issues afterwards.